wsaqaf/mecodify/install.md

 $admin_name="";
 ```
 whereas:
 - **admin_email** is your email as the administrator of this instance of Mecodify.
+It should be the first e-mail to sign up.
 The admin enjoys a number of privilges including: Getting notified when a new user joins, a new case is created or edited, ability to view, edit, and delete any case (even those that are private).
 In the future, it will be possible to add a feature to approve new membership requests.*
 - **admin_name** is your name as the administrator, which will be useful in communicating certain messages to regular users*

 #### Database-related